kyma-incubator/compass/docs/architecture/auto-app-management.md

 Managing Applications can be passed on some external system, to remove from Applications the burden of integration with Compass.
 Because of that [Integration System](./components.md#Integration-System) was introduced.

-To simplify creation of Applications, Director API is extended with ApplicationTemplate.
+To simplify the creation of Applications, Director API is extended with ApplicationTemplate.
-An ApplicationTemplate is reusable input for creating Applications that can be customized with placeholders provided during Application creation.
+An ApplicationTemplate is a reusable input for creating Applications that can be customized with placeholders provided during Application creation.

 ## Manage Applications by Integration System